 Note- Don’t forget to replace the X in the above command with your installation media drive letter which you have inserted before.

-- Once the process ends normally, reboot Windows 10.
+- Once the process ends normally, reboot Windows 10 or 11.

 7] Check for faulty Hardware items and deport them momentarily